SiqiWang666/reliable-UDP/README.md

 - How to design a multithread `Sender`?

-**Solution: **We use three thread, `outThread`,  `receiveThread` and `time`, to send packages, receive ACKs and countdown time .
+**Solution**:We use three thread, `outThread`,  `receiveThread` and `time`, to send packages, receive ACKs and countdown time .
 Make sure the synchronized visiting of shared variable.

 - `Sender` side's `outThread` get stucked when ack|No is smaller than current base of window